 - 1. Earned income from employment outside the House; and - 2.
 Honoraria.
-For new Members and employees, candidates, principal assistants and all filers's spouses.
+For new Members and employees, candidates, principal assistants and all filers' spouses.

-Earned income, as defined in the EIGA, is intended to be comprehensive and means "all income from whatever source derived, including but not limited to the following items: compensation for services, including fees, commissions, and similar items; gross income derived from business (and net income if the individual elects to include it)..."
+Earned income, reportable on Schedule C, is generally income the filer receives resulting from "the fruit of their labor."
+By contrast, income that is unearned, or passive in nature, such as dividends, rent, and partnership income, should be reported on Schedule A, as discussed above.
+The earned income filers report on Schedule C is intended to be comprehensive and means "all income from whatever source derived, including but not limited to the following items: compensation for services, including fees, commissions, and similar items; gross income derived from business (and net income if the individual elects to include it) . . . ."

 Honorarium refers to a payment of money or anything of value for an appearance, speech, or article, excluding any actual and necessary travel expenses incurred by the individual (and one relative) to the extent that such expenses are paid or reimbursed.
-Members and employee who qualify as senior staff for more than 90 days are prohibited from accepting honoraria, but may have the payment made to a charity in lieu of acceptance.
-These filers should refer to the discussion regarding Schedule I, Payments Made to Charity in Lieu of Honoraria at page 36, for the rules regarding the acceptance and reporting of these payments.
+Members and employees who qualify as senior staff for more than 90 days are prohibited from accepting honoraria, but may have the payment made to a charity in lieu of acceptance.
+These filers should refer to the discussion regarding Schedule I, Payments Made to Charity in Lieu of Honoraria at page 34, for the rules regarding the acceptance and reporting of these payments.